Horseradish vs Radish - Health impact and Nutrition Comparison

 Horseradish is richer in sodium, calcium, and magnesium compared to radish.

 The sodium content of horseradish is nearly 18% of the required daily value.
-In this case, it is important to take into consideration sodium intake.
+Therefore, it is important to consider sodium intake.

 Mineral Comparison